ginamc/wordsbydesign/content/posts/wbd-collabfigma_5.md

 ---
 title: "How a content designer collaborates in Figma"
-summary: "What does it look like for content and product designer to work together?"
+summary: "What does it look like for content and product designers to work together?"
 date: 2024-12-14
 slug: content-collab-figma
 draft: false